Please note the University Solicitation, Distribution, and Sale Policy:

 "Except by written approval, solicitation, sale of goods, and or distribution of items or materials on campus or in residence halls is prohibited.
 Approval for solicitation, distribution, or sale of goods by students, student groups, and non-students must be obtained through the Director of the Office of Student Leadership Development.
 Non-students who violate this policy are subject to legal prosecution.
 The penalty for violating this policy shall not be less that warning nor greater than suspension."

-All fundraising activity must be indicated on a Request form.
-Approval (or denial) will be sent via letter correspondence accompanying your confirmation for use of space.
+All fundraising activity must be indicated on a Facility Request form.
+Approval (or denial) will be sent via email correspondence accompanying your confirmation for use of space.
 Keep in mind these points as you are conducting your event:

 - You may not sell any items door-to-door in the residence halls.